1808/09 — 1810

 - Napoleon's troops were defeated in the Battle of the Nations at Leipzig on 16-19 October.
 It was the largest battle in Europe prior to World War I; an estimated 80,000 to 110,000 were killed or wounded.

-- Electorate of Brunswick-Lüneburg (Electorate of Hanover) elevated to Kingdom of Hanover in October by the Congress of Vienna.
+- The Electorate of Brunswick-Lüneburg (Electorate of Hanover) was elevated to the Kingdom of Hanover in October by the Congress of Vienna.

 - Emperor Napoleon was defeated at the Battle of Waterloo on 18 June in the United Kingdom of the Netherlands.